“Extra Large” CAD Models – What It Means for SolidWorks, CATIA, and Siemens NX

 Best Practices for Managing Extra Large Models

 One way to handle really large models is to employ some form of PDM or PLM system, like Teamcenter, Windchill, or SolidWorks PDM.
-These solutions take a lot of the processing tasks away from your local computer so you can open larger files with fewer issues.
+Another option is to utilize sub-assemblies.
+Finally, consider simplifying each model by opting for fewer features in the Feature Tree.

 Conclusion